xybu/autograder/README.md

  * virtually no influence on student code
  * easier to access OS kernel and control system calls when needed
- * more flexible APIs to design test cases
+ * more flexible (and extensible) APIs to design test cases
  * distributed grader hosts

 And thus it is better used for grading C/C++ assignments, especially those involving systems programming.